Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

-These are too numerous to be included in this short review.
-In the following, we succinctly describe the ones that have direct- bearing on the approach presented in this thesis.
+The multitude of methods precludes their exhaustive inclusion in this concise review.
+Herein, we briefly delineate those methodologies that are directly pertinent to the approach presented in this report.

-{\bf Combination of Variational and Perturbation techniques }
+{\bf Combination of Variational and Perturbation Techniques}

-Noting that the VMA and the PT broadly complement each other in terms of advantages and limitations, it is not surprising to find in the literature several attempts to incorporate the essential ingredients of the two methods in a single-framework.
-We consider some of these in the following discussion.

-Several authors have worked using this combined approach, including the following: Halliday and Suranyi [26], W.Caswell [27],J.Killingbeck [28], Hsue and Chern [29], Feynman and Kleinert [30] and collaborators [31], Patnaik [32], Rath [33] and many more.
-The linear delta-expansion method [34], the Gaussian effective potential(GEP) approach [35], the self-consistent field method [36] and its generalizations [37],methods based upon cluster-expansion [38], coherent- and squeezed states[39] and several other methods utilize the VMA and the VPA in some form or other.
-The review of each individual work as mentioned above falls beyond the scope of the present thesis.
-However, it may be relevant here to note certain common features of the techniques used by these authors and the consequent achievements attained.
+Given that the Variational Method Approach (VMA) and Perturbation Theory (PT) offer complementary advantages and limitations, it is unsurprising that the literature contains numerous attempts to amalgamate the core elements of both methods into a unified framework.
+The following discussion highlights some of these efforts.
+Several scholars have adopted this combined approach, including Halliday and Suranyi [26], W. Caswell [27], J. Killingbeck [28], Hsue and Chern [29], Feynman and Kleinert [30] and collaborators [31], Patnaik [32], Rath [33], among others.
+The linear delta-expansion method [34], the Gaussian effective potential (GEP) approach [35], the self-consistent field method [36] and its generalizations [37], methods based on cluster-expansion [38], coherent and squeezed states [39], and various other methods incorporate the VMA and the VPA in some capacity.
+A comprehensive review of each individual work mentioned above is beyond the scope of this report.
+However, it is pertinent to highlight certain common features of the techniques employed by these authors and the consequent achievements attained.